bariskalem/NowConnect/README.md

 Alternatively, you can search `NowConnect` in **Keychain Access** app of your macOS device and delete them manually.

 ## Installation
 - Download the latest .dmg file from the releases and drag the app icon into the Applications folder.
+Press **right-click > "Open"** to launch the app for the first time.

 - Alternatively, you can run the project with Xcode.